JRCSTU/fuefit/README.rst

     Python functions used by the above xls-file for running a batch of experiments.

     The particular functions included reads multiple vehicles from the input table with various
-    vehicle characteristics and/or experiment parameters, and then it adds a new worksheet containing the cycle-run of each vehicle .
+    vehicle characteristics and/or experiment coefficients, and then it adds a new worksheet containing the cycle-run of each vehicle .
     Of course you can edit it to further fit your needs.